Laraib175/Web-Page/README.md

-This is a simple HTML form that collects user details like name, password, age, email, phone, and country.
+This is a simple HTML and CSS form that collects user details like name, password, age, email, phone, and country.
 It includes basic styling, image display, and input validation using appropriate input types.